ernitingarg/ernitingarg/README.md

 ### Hi!!
 I'm Nitin Garg 👋

-I'm software deleveloper and blockchain Engineer living in Tokyo/Japan.
+I'm lead software developer and blockchain engineer living in Tokyo/Japan.

 I have expertise in writting backend applications with experience in multiple programming languages mentioned in below section.